opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 /usr/bin/true
 ```

-You see, when you compare a value:
+You see, when you compare a value like this:

 ```sh
 if [ -z "$foo" ]; then